jibon57/bbb-recorder/README.md

 2) (Optional) Export file name (should be `.webm` at end).
 You can use "MEETING_ID" (without `.webm`) to set the meeting ID as export name.
 Default: MEETING_ID
 3) (Optional) Duration of recording (in seconds).
 You can set it to 0 use the real duration of recording.
 Default: real duration of recording
 4) (Optional) Convert to mp4 or not (true for convert to mp4).
 Default: false
-5) (Optional) Possible Values local - to store in local file system; s3 - To store in S3 complient service like AWS-S3/Digital Ocean Space.
+5) (Optional) Possible Values: local - to store in local file system; s3 - To store in S3 complient service like AWS-S3/Digital Ocean Space.
 To upload in s3 config.json needs to updated with aws config details.
 Default: local

 ### Live recording